 The data is clear: raising awareness alone just isn't effective.

-This is why organizations use training that actually simulates malicious emails - so that employees get frequent practice dealing with realistic threats.
+This is why organizations use training campaigns that actually simulate malicious emails - so that employees get frequent practice dealing with realistic threats.

 If you already have compliance-based training in place, you'll need to take this a step further to build a strong human firewall that can actually prevent and mitigate the impact of potential threats.